-International Development and Humanitarian Assistance Civil Society Partnership Policy
+International Development and Humanitarian Assistance Civil Society Partnership Policy (announced in February 2015)

 The Policy is built upon lessons from international best practices, and a long history of partnership between Canada and CSOs involved in development cooperation and humanitarian action.
 It recognizes the diverse expertise and experience of civil society actors, as well as the importance of an enabling environment for civil society.